MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

 7. Update the credential REST resource of type **X509Certificate** retrieved above with the thumbprint of the new certificate.

-   Execute these PowerShell cmdlet on any of the NC nodes.
+   Execute this PowerShell cmdlet on any of the NC nodes.

    ```powershell